hanndoddi/hanndoddi_site/docs/How_I_Work/technical/terminal.md

 ---

-## Kitty <span class="icon"></span>
+## Kitty :fontawesome-solid-cat:

-My terminal emulator of choice is [Kitty](https://sw.kovidgoyal.net/kitty/).
+My terminal emulator of choice is [Kitty](https://sw.kovidgoyal.net/kitty/){:rel="nofollow"} .
 Yes, the name and cat icon won me over, but it's also genuinely fast, GPU-accelerated, and super customizable.

 It works great with Neovim and supports features like:
 - Tabbed layouts